muhammadmateen027/shutterstock/README.md

 ```

 ---

 ## Dependencies 💉
 We like to highlight some major dependencies:
-- [dio: ^4.0.0](https://pub.dev/packages/dio) -- A powerful Http client for Dart, which supports Interceptors, Global configuration, FormData, Request Cancellation, File downloading, Timeout etc.
+- [dio: ^4.0.0](https://pub.dev/packages/dio) -- A powerful Http client for Dart, which supports Interceptors, Global
+  configuration, FormData, Request Cancellation, File downloading, Timeout etc.
-- [flutter_bloc: ^7.0.0](https://bloclibrary.dev/) -- A predictable state management library that helps implement the BLoC design.
+- [flutter_bloc: ^7.0.0](https://bloclibrary.dev/) -- A predictable state management library that helps implement the
+  BLoC design.
-- [pull_to_refresh: ^2.0.0](https://pub.dev/packages/pull_to_refresh) -- A widget provided to the flutter scroll component drop-down refresh and pull up load.support android and ios.
+- [pull_to_refresh: ^2.0.0](https://pub.dev/packages/pull_to_refresh) -- A widget provided to the flutter scroll
+  component drop-down refresh and pull up load.support android and ios.
-- [sentry_flutter: ^5.1.0](https://pub.dev/packages/sentry_flutter) -- This package includes support to native crashes through Sentry's native SDKs: (Android and iOS).
+- [sentry_flutter: ^5.1.0](https://pub.dev/packages/sentry_flutter) -- This package includes support to native crashes
+  through Sentry's native SDKs: (Android and iOS).
 It will capture errors in the native layer, including (Java/Kotlin/C/C++ for Android and Objective-C/Swift for iOS).

 ---

 ## Running Tests 🧪

 This section is under development and will be continued after a break.

+---

+## Links 🔗

+Most of the work I have done is placed in private repositories, and it's confidential.
+It's not possible for me
+to make it public without permission.

 [flutter_version]: https://img.shields.io/badge/flutter-2.2.3-1389FD.svg